ryanwang522/NS-Shaft/README.md

 ### Network
 * Server-client architecture using socket.
-* Syncronize the objects (e.g. player, platform) and game information in two computers for dual mode.
+* Synchronize the objects (e.g. player, platform) and game information in two computers for dual mode.

 ### Polymorphism
 * Each type of platform extends from the base platform class.